C-Adam/Coding-Notes/JavaScript/Note.md

 //However, we get an error calling this because in regular function calls, the "this" keyword is undefined because since we are not passing in an object, how would the function know which airline to run the book function on.
 Book(23, "Adam Cooper");

 //To fix this issue, we use the call method.
+The first argument is the object that we want to use for the "this" value.
+Then rest of the arguments are for the parameters of the function.
-The first parameter is Book.call(eurowings, 23, "Adam Cooper");
+Book.call(eurowings, 23, "Adam Cooper");
 console.log(eurowings);